canonical/bluez.dart/README.md

 This package is designed for use on Linux, as the BlueZ stack is Linux-specific (other platforms have their own Bluetooth stacks).
-You can safely include this package when writing applications that work on multiple platforms, but it will fail with an exception when being used if the BlueZ is not present.
+You can safely include this package when writing applications that work on multiple platforms, but it will fail with an exception when being used if BlueZ is not present.

 ## Contributing to bluez.dart